1503-firmansyah-indra/flight-entry-deviation/README.md

 # flight-entry-deviation
 This is the implementation of paper "Predicting Deviation of Flight Entry into Air Sector using Machine Learning Techniques"

+## System Setup

+- Machine used: Windows 10
+- Python 3.7.15
+- Refer to `requirements.txt` for the libraries used

 ## Downloading Raw Data

 The data used in this work can be downloaded from [here](https://data.mendeley.com/datasets/8yn985bwz5).